maciejmiklas/led-display/README.md

   util_cycle();
   log_cycle();

-  // Paint method updates only internal buffer, in order to send data to
+  // Paint method updates only the internal buffer, to send data to
-  // MAX chips you have to flush display. disp->flush();
+  // MAX chips you have to flush the display. disp->flush();

   delay(100000);